rxseven/onigiri-webapp/README.md

 ```
 yarn install
-yarn start
+HTTPS=true yarn start
 ```

-Then open `localhost:3000` in a browser.
+Then open `https://localhost:3000` in a browser.

+Note that the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.

 ## Browser support